signalwire/digital_employees/serverless/OpenWeather_Assistant/README.md

 Offer to send the details in a message to the user.

 # Step 5
-Ask the user if there is anything else you can help them with.",
+Ask the user if there is anything else you can help them with.
+Keep assisting the user until the user is ready to end the call.",
     "temperature": 0.6,
     "top_p": 0.6
   }